Lisps6 MINUTE READ

 What is a lisp?

-A lisp refers to difficulty pronouncing the /s/ or /z/ sounds.
+A lisp means difficulty pronouncing the /s/ or /z/ sounds.
 This is because of an incorrect motor pattern of tongue positioning.

 When a person has a lisp, they position their tongue in a way that blocks or distorts the airflow needed to make the /s/ and /z/ sounds.
 This distortion of airflow creates the lisping sound we are familiar with.